DanmanMusic/app/SPECIFICATION.md

 ## 1. Overview

 This document outlines the functional requirements for the Danmans Virtual Ticket App, a mobile application designed to manage student rewards using a virtual ticket system within a music school or similar educational setting.
 The app caters to different user roles: **Admin**, **Teacher**, **Student**, and **Parent**.
-Data fetching and state management are primarily handled using TanStack Query, interacting with defined API endpoints (initially mocked via MSW, target backend: Supabase).
+Data fetching and state management are primarily handled using TanStack Query, interacting with defined API endpoints that trigger secure Supabase Edge Functions for core operations and rely on Supabase's REST API (protected by Row Level Security) for data retrieval.

 The primary goal is to provide an engaging system for students to track progress and earn virtual tickets redeemable for rewards, complementing the physical ticket system.
 Key features include virtual ticket tracking, task assignment/completion/verification, a rewards catalog, transaction history, and announcements.